Dani Arnold

 Dani Arnold (born 22 February 1984) is a Swiss extreme mountaineer.

 Life and career

 Arnold grew up in the Canton of Uri and developed a passion for mountaineering at an early age.
 He first completed training as a mechanical engineer and then as a mountain guide.
 He quickly specialized in solo climbing and extremely fast ascents of major walls.
 In addition to his solo projects, he also works as a professional alpinist for various sponsors and gives lectures about his expeditions.

 Dani Arnold is a mountain guide, married, father of a daughter, and lives in Bürglen.

 Records

-Arnold holds or has held several speed records on the six great north faces of the Alps:
+Arnold holds several speed records on the five of the six great north faces of the Alps: